saglacio/saglac.io-original/.github/PULL_REQUEST_TEMPLATE.md

 ### [All Submissions]

+[Use `master` for new events, or hotfix to a bug that affects the use of the website.]
 [Use `develop` as the base for features or trivial fixes.]
-[Use `master` for hotfix to bugs that affects the use of the website.]

 * [ ] Have you followed the guidelines in our Contributing document?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/saglacio/saglac.io/pulls) for the same update/change?